zooldk/cv/CV_SteffenLarsen.md

 : *Senior Consultant*
   __2011__
   Called in as a XMPP specialist for a month for testing their OpenFire Java/XMPP cluster platform.
-Developed a full report of optimizing the XMPP backend and the running Java VM.
+Developed a full report of optimising the XMPP backend and the running Java VM.
 Developed a small tool for logging their XMPP server/backend.